Prepacked for direct sale (PPDS) allergen labelling changes for restaurants, cafés and pubs

 Labelling guidance for food sold online

-The new labelling requirements do not apply to food sold by means of distance selling.
+The changes to labelling requirements do not apply to food sold by means of distance selling.
 This includes food that is purchased over the telephone or on the internet.
 If you sell food in this way you are already required to provide allergen information before food is ordered and when it is delivered.

 Businesses may decide that it is easier to label all products rather than distinguish between distance and non-distance sales.
 This has the advantage that the business does not have to manage different information and labelling provisions.